XD-DASK/XD-DASK/README.md

 online: shits going down

 w ...

+I love interacting but nobody really interacts with me like that so im silent and if someone does i might be shy at first but its okay ^^

 I might not talk a lot in this skin! (but i love your company <3)